lutierigb/shell-things/oputus-releasenotes.md

 - Resolves bug that could cause profit sharing to crash the EA at the end of the day

 ## 2025Feb21
-- Resolves an old issue with indicators like RSI and BB which could have them pointing to the wrong indicator.
+- Resolves an old issue with indicators like RSI and BB which could have them pointing to the wrong indicator handle.
 Mostly happened when turning ATF On and Off

 ## 2025Feb19
 - improving logging.
 Every single log now includes timestamp(in server time) and log level